 Samsung Electronics said it would file for a sales ban on Apple's new iPhone with courts in France and Italy as the phone infringed its patents, widening its legal battle with Apple.

-The maker of Galaxy smartphones and tablets, which has emerged as a credible challenger to Apple's mobile devices, said on Wednesday it would file for a sales ban in other countries after further review.
+The maker of Galaxy smartphones and tablets, which has emerged as a credible challenger to Apple's mobile devices, said Wednesday it would file for a sales ban in other countries after further review.

 The latest salvo by the company comes less than a day after Apple's iPhone 4S left investors and Apple's fans wishing for more than a souped-up version of its previous device introduced more than a year ago.